-Menu Item Attributes are similar to those of the Category Attributes with the exception of “isOpen”.
-Menu items that line to applications are not in an open or closes state.
+Menu Item Attributes are similar to those of the Category Attributes with the exception of “isOpen.”
+Menu items that line to applications are not in an open or closed state.

-In addition to the attributes similar to Category are the following:
+In addition, the attributes similar to Category are the following:

 Desc – This is a longer description of the menu item.
-Display of this depends on your applications needs and what resolution your responsive interface is loaded into.
+Display of this depends on your application’s needs and what resolution your responsive interface is loaded into.

 url – The link created when the menu item is pressed.

 Example of the “apps/app1” menu.
-This is combined with the menus from “apps/app2” and “apps\mashup” to form the final menu.json file uses by the menu system.
+This is combined with the menus from “apps/app2” and “apps\mashup” to form the final menu.json file used by the menu system.

 [